by Dr. Marty Pets Team | Dec 10, 2018 | 0 comments

 Fecal matter usually moves smoothly through your dog’s digestive tract.
 Once it reaches the colon, your dog’s body absorbs electrolytes and water from stool.
 The material then moves through the colon, a process known as peristalsis.

 It then becomes difficult, or even impossible, for your dog to pass it.
-That’s when the symptoms of dog constipation start to show up.2
+That’s when the signs of dog constipation start to show up.2

-Other factors can lead to the development of constipation symptoms.
+Other factors can lead to the development of constipation signs.
 Older dogs, for instance, are at more of a risk.
 If dogs don’t get enough exercise, that can slow down peristalsis.
-Dehydration and certain medications can also cause symptoms to occur.
-Stress can sometimes bring on symptoms as well.5
+Dehydration and certain medications can also cause signs to occur.
+Stress can sometimes bring on signs as well.5

-Again, the symptoms of dog constipation are usually obvious.
-One of the more common symptoms is the production of small, dry stools that are very hard.6 Other common symptoms of dog constipation include lack of a bowel movement for a day or two and/or straining to poop with hardly anything to show for it.
+Again, the signs of dog constipation are usually obvious.
+One of the more common signs is the production of small, dry stools that are very hard.6 Other common signs of dog constipation include lack of a bowel movement for a day or two and/or straining to poop with hardly anything to show for it.
 If your dog does this, they may have a problem known as tenesmus.
 Some dogs with tenesmus will only be able to produce a small number of liquid feces.
 In some instances, blood may be mixed in with the feces.7

 There are other signs to watch out for as well.
 If your dog scoots their bottom along the ground, walks in circles, or cries out, that could mean your pet is having a hard time passing feces.
 Other signs include vomiting, a lack of appetite, and weight loss.
 In some cases, a dog will growl or cry if you press on the abdomen or lower portion of their back.8

-If your pet is showing symptoms of dog constipation, you’ve got several options to help offer relief.
+If your pet is showing signs of dog constipation, you’ve got several options to help offer relief.
 Not all dogs are alike.
-What might reduce symptoms in one dog might not work for another.
+What might reduce signs in one dog might not work for another.
 But as long as you talk to your vet, and they say it’s safe to do so, there are a few things you might be able to try at home.

 If your dog is showing the signs of being constipated, don’t panic.
 This is a normal occurrence that happens to a lot of pets.
-If, however, you can’t fix the issue at home, and your dog’s symptoms last for more than a few days, get them to a veterinarian.
-A vet will perform tests to get to the cause of the issue and then determine the best course of action.
-This could mean medications, supplements, or recommending a different type of diet for a little while.
-If need be, your vet can perform more involved medical intervention.11
+If, however, you can’t fix the issue at home, and your dog’s signs last for more than a few days, get them to a veterinarian.
+A vet will perform tests to get to the cause of the issue and then determine the best course of action.11

 Sources